 It doesn't matter to Jess that Leslie dresses funny, or that her family has a lot of money - but no TV.
 Leslie has imagination.
 Together, she and Jess create Terabithia, a magical kingdom in the woods where the two of them reign as king and queen, and their imaginations set the only limits.

 Then one morning a terrible tragedy occurs.
-Only when Jess is able to come to grips with this tragedy does he finally understand the strength and courage Leslie has given him?
+Only when Jess can come to grips with this tragedy does he finally understand the strength and courage Leslie has given him?

 2. Hatchet -Gary Paulsen